 I am a Research Fellow in Psychology, Security and Trust.
 My research interests are primarily focused on human behaviour, performance and health under conditions of extreme stress.
 Specifically, I am interested in understanding the biopsychosocial basis of stress resilience, the role of regulatory flexibility in coping with stress and the experience of individuals transitioning in and out of extreme situations and settings.
 Much of my research is conducted in natural field environments.
 I have worked with many different extreme environment populations including expeditioners in desert, polar and mountain environments, Antarctic scientists, space simulation participants, elite military personnel and extreme medics.
 I have collaborated on projects with colleagues at the European Space Agency, National Aeronautics and Space Administration (NASA), and Centre for Research and Evidence on Security Threats (CREST).
 Prior to joining the University, I was a Senior Research Scientist at the Ministry of Defence's Science and Technology Laboratory (Dstl).

 With my colleague, Professor Emma Barrett, I helped establish the Behavioural and Social Science Research Network in Extreme and Adventurous Settings.
-The network aims to narrow gap between researchers and practitioners, helping identify end user requirements and clear pathways to impact.
+The network aims to narrow the gap between researchers and practitioners, helping identify end user requirements and providing clear pathways to impact.
 We had our first meeting at the Royal Geographical Society in May 2018 and inaugral conference at the University of Manchester in February 2019.

 Follow me on Twitter: @DrNathanJSmith